Murgator/fivem-donation-script-tip4serv/README.md

 You can also multiply the quantity choosen by the customer like this: {quantity*64}

+Note: You must first activate the Allow quantity choice option in your product

 Example:

 Use this command on Tip4serv if you want to sell bundles of $100: